arcana-network/docs.arcana/includes/text-snippets/quick-start-auth-onboard.md

 {% include "./code-snippets/auth_plugnplay.md" %}

-This will will bring up the login modal displaying the configured social providers.
+This will bring up the login modal displaying the configured social providers.
 Passwordless login option is enabled by default.

 The figure below shows the built-in login UI plug-and-play pop-up authentication screen for a test app.
 In this example the app is configured to use Google as the social provider for authentication.